theSuperStudioDev/test2/README.md

 A: User Settings > Advanced > Enable Developer Mode.
 After that, right click on a guild/user > Copy ID

-Q: How to get your Discord token?
+Q: How to get my Discord token?

 A: There is two options: